juanhu96/Demo/README.md

 #### Requirements
-ETO requires Python 3.5+ and Gurobi 10.0+.
+SETO requires Python 3.5+ and Gurobi 10.0+.
 For instructions on how to download and install Gurobi optimizer, [click here](https://support.gurobi.com/hc/en-us/articles/4534161999889-How-do-I-install-Gurobi-Optimizer).
 The code should be compatible with later versions of Gurobi.

 ### Data Included